GriffinPlus/docker-strongswan/README.md

 #### VPN_HOSTNAMES

 Determines the fully qualified hostnames of the VPN server.
 The internal Certificate Authority will create a server certificate for these hostnames telling clients that they are connected to the desired VPN server.
-Multiple hostnames must be comma-separated.
+Multiple hostnames must be separated by comma.

 Default Value: *hostname of the container*